-MACS stands for your Max Advertising Cost Per Sale.
-Setting MACS in Flywheel turns on bid automation. meaning Flywheel will automatically calculate your bids and publish directly to Amazon.
+MACS stands for Max Advertising Cost per Sale.
+Setting MACS in Flywheel enables bid automation, and Flywheel will begin to calculate your bids and publish them directly to Amazon.

 What is MACS?

-MACS is a user defined input in Flywheel used to communicate with our bidder spend thresholds.
-In theory, it indicates the percentage of sales you are willing to spend to try and earn a sale.
+MACS communicates your willingness to spend with our bidder.
+It indicates the percentage of sales you are willing to spend to try and earn a sale.

 For instance, if your product sells for $10, you set your MACS to 10%, then you are indicating to our algorithm that you are willing to spend up to $1 per click.